 • While you wait, make the cream cheese filling.
 Using a mixer, beat the cream cheese, sugar, and vanilla on high speed for 2 minutes until creamy.
 Set aside.

-4 oz Cream cheese, 3 tablespoon White granulated sugar, 1 teaspoon Pure vanilla extract
+4 oz Cream cheese, 3 TBSP White granulated sugar, 1 tsp Pure vanilla extract

 • Roll the puff pastry on a lightly floured surface using a rolling pin.
 Use a sharp knife to cut into 6 even rectangles.